All Episodes

 True.

-And if Hillary hits him, as I'm sure she will, and I'm sure she's got something in her back pocket for Sunday, as she did last time around with uh Miss Universe.
+And if Hillary hits him, as I'm sure she will, and I'm sure she's got something in her back pocket for Sunday, as she did last time around with Miss Universe.

 Right.

-I think the answer is Hillary, I know you drop in the kitchen sink again.
+I think the answer is, Hillary, I know, you drop in the kitchen sink again.

-And then pivot to the comparing and contrasting of what their visions for the country are.
+Let me tell you what really matters in this election and then pivot to the comparing and contrasting of what their visions for the country are.

-What it would mean if Hillary Clinton became president more government interference in our life, more debt, less uh American position abroad, right?
+More government interference in our life, more debt, less American position abroad, right?

 Listen, peace and prosperity drive elections.